erikreedstrom/knockout-pubsub/README.md

 #### Subscribing

-`ko.observable`s and `ko.observableArray`s can subscribe to any number of published observables using the following command:
+`ko.observable` and `ko.observableArray` can subscribe to any number of published observables using the following command:

 	ko.observable(value).extend({subscribe: "VM.observable"})